Angammal

-Angammal is a 2024 Indian Tamil-language drama film directed by Vipin Radhakrishnan and starring Geetha Kailasam in the titular role alongside Saran Shakthi, Thendral Raghunathan and Bharani.
+Angammal is a 2025 Indian Tamil-language drama film directed by Vipin Radhakrishnan and starring Geetha Kailasam in the titular role alongside Saran Shakthi, Thendral Raghunathan and Bharani.

 The film was released on 19 October 2024 at MAMI.
 The film is scheduled to have a theatrical release on 5 December 2025.

 Plot

-Angammal refuses to wear the blouse of her sari when her newly returned doctor son, Pavalam, returns to the village to marry Sharada.
+Angammal refuses to wear the blouse of her sari when her newly returned doctor son, Pavalam, returns to the village to marry Jasmine.